duyenthanh28/E-commerce-Product-Shipment-Analysis-/README.md

 like distance, item dimensions, weight, destination accessibility etc.

 This project targets to use supervised learning  to predict the outcome based on the various input parameters available to us.
-The Outcome variable for this data set is - Reached on time - where 1 Indicates that the product has
+The Outcome variable for this data set is  "Reached on time" - where 1 Indicates that the product has
 NOT reached on time and 0 indicates it has reached on time.
-The outcome variable ‘Reached On Time’ is a classification variable and hence I will use the LogisticRegression() Algorithm in Python.
+The outcome variable "Reached On Time" is a classification variable and hence I will use the LogisticRegression() Algorithm in Python.
 I will also be doing predictor reduction methodologies to see what set of variables gets us higher confusion matrix accuracy.
 I will then also be exploring Unsupervised learning like Cluster Analysis to identify the